LuGomes/docker-k8s/README.md

   on:
     branch: master
   access_key_id: $AWS_ACCESS_KEY
+  secret_access_key:
-  secret_access_key: $AWS_SECRET_KEY
+    secure: $AWS_SECRET_KEY
 ```

+We also need to specify port mapping for ElasticBeanstalk deploy.
+We add `EXPOSE 80` in the Dockerfile to expose port 80 in the container.

-We created a PR and Travis CI klicked in to run the tests and allow merge to master.
-After we merge, Travis CI runs the tests on master another time and attempts to deploy.
+Workflow would be as follows: Create a PR to master, Travis CI kicked in to run the tests and allow merge to master.
+After merge, Travis CI runs the tests on master another time and attempts to deploy.

-## Building a Multi-Container Application
+### Building a Multi-Container Application

 Our app architecture:
 ![](./images/11.png)